charlesrollin/tiny_search_engine/README.md

 ## Architecture

-Describe global architecture here & pertinent details.

 ### Global architecture

 #### Index Construction

-Constructing the inverted index requires 3 steps:
+The construction of the inverted index follows 2 steps:
-* Parse: build a simple inverted index for each "block" of the collection
+* Parse: build a simple inverted index for each "block" of the collection and collect statistics.
+Some cleaning in done on the data:
+    * Porter2 stemming (using the `PorterStemmer` package)
+    * Removal of common words
-* Merge: merge the block indexes and collect statistics on collection
-* Refine: use the statistics to refine the index with weights
+* Merge: merge the block indexes and use the statistics to refine the posting lists with weights

-Below is the class diagram for the Index Construction Module:
+Below is the class diagram for the Index Construction Module: **outdated**

 ![Results](./img/index_construction.png)

 The Parse step is multi-threaded(-ish because of [Python GLI](https://en.wikipedia.org/wiki/Global_interpreter_lock)).
-The Merge step outputs various statistics on the collection (e.g. average length of documents, etc.) used to compute advanced weigthing functions.
+It outputs various statistics on the collection (e.g. average length of documents) used to compute advanced weighting functions.

+The Merge step is a many-producers one-consumer process that was implemented with no concurrent programming.

 #### Querying